spencerpauly/awesome-notion/README.md

 ## Renderers

-- [React Notion](https://github.com/splitbee/react-notion) - A React renderer for Notion pages.
-Use Notion as CMS for blog, documentation or personal site.
 - [React Notion X](https://github.com/NotionX/react-notion-x) - Extended version of react-notion project.
 Support for more blocks of notes and provides more features, such as dark mode.
 - [Vue Notion](https://github.com/janniks/vue-notion) - A Vue renderer for Notion pages.
-Use Notion as CMS for blog, documentation or personal site, ported to vue from React Notion.
+Use Notion as CMS for blog, documentation or personal site, ported to vue from React Notion. - [React Notion](https://github.com/splitbee/react-notion) - A React renderer for Notion pages.
+Use Notion as CMS for blog, documentation or personal site.

 ## APIs

-- [The Official Notion API - Private beta](https://developers.notion.com/) - Official Notion API, which is still a private beta version.
+- [The Official Notion API](https://developers.notion.com/) - Official Notion API, which is still a private beta version.
 - [notion-ts-client](https://github.com/velsa/notion-ts-client) - Generate an easy to use custom Typescript SDK to access and modify the data in your Notion Databases.
 - [notion-py](https://github.com/jamalex/notion-py) - Unofficial Python API client for Notion.so.
 - [notionapi](https://github.com/kjk/notionapi) - Unofficial Go API for Notion.so.
-- [ketion-so/go-notion](https://github.com/ketion-so/go-notion) - Unofficial Go SDK for [Notion.so API](https://developers.notion.com)
 - [notion-ruby](https://github.com/danmurphy1217/notion-ruby) - Unofficial Notion Client for Ruby.
 - [KNotion API](https://github.com/notionsdk/notion-sdk-kotlin) - Unofficial Notion.so API wrapper, written in Kotlin.
 - [Notion API Worker](https://github.com/splitbee/notion-api-worker) - A serverless wrapper for the private Notion API.